FEniCS/dolfinx/demo/pde/neumann-poisson/python/documentation.rst

 	R = FunctionSpace(mesh, "R", 0)
 	W = V * R

-The second argument to :py:class:`FunctionSpace <dolfin.functions.functionspace.FunctionSpace>`
+The second argument to :py:class:`FunctionSpace
-specifies the type of finite element family, while the third argument specifies the polynomial degree.
+<dolfin.functions.functionspace.FunctionSpace>` specifies the type of
+finite element family, while the third argument specifies the polynomial degree.
 The UFL user manual contains a list of all available finite element families and more details.
 The * operator creates a mixed (product) space :math:`W` from the two separate spaces :math:`V` and :math:`R`.
 Hence,

 .. math::

-	W = \{ (v, d) \ \text{such that} \ v \in V, d \in R \}
+	W = \{ (v, d) \ \text{such that} \ v \in V, d \in R \}.

-Now,we want to define the variational problem, but first we need to specify the trial functions (the unknowns) and the test functions.
+Now, we want to define the variational problem, but first we need to specify the trial functions (the unknowns) and the test functions.
-This can be done using :py:class:`TrialFunctions<dolfin.functions.function.TrialFunction>` and :py:class:`TestFunctions <dolfin.functions.function.TestFunction>`.
+This can be done using :py:class:`TrialFunctions<dolfin.functions.function.TrialFunction>` and :py:class:`TestFunctions
-It only remains to define the source function :math:`f`, before we define the bilinear and linear forms.
+<dolfin.functions.function.TestFunction>`.
+It only remains to define
-It is given by a simple mathematical formula, and can easily be declared using the :py:class:`Expression <dolfin.functions.expression.Expression>` class.
+the source function :math:`f`, before we define the bilinear and linear forms.
+It is given by a simple mathematical formula, and can easily be declared using the :py:class:`Expression
-Note that the string defining ``f`` uses C++ syntax since, for efficiency, DOLFIN will generate and compile C++ code for these expressions at run-time.
-The following code shows how this is done and defines the variational problem:
+<dolfin.functions.expression.Expression>` class.
+Note that the string
+defining ``f`` uses C++ syntax since, for efficiency, DOLFIN will generate and compile C++ code for these expressions at run-time.
+The following code shows how this is done and defines the variational
+problem:

 .. code-block:: python